fr3fou/dotfiles/README.md

 <h1>dots</h1>
 </div>

-A rewrite of my dotfiles.
+:pencil: A rewrite of my dotfiles.

 You can see my old dotfiles in the https://github.com/fr3fou/dotfiles/tree/old branch.

-:pencil: GitHub repo for my .dotfiles for my Linux PCs

 ## Screenshots

+TODO

 ## vim setup